harshlal028/webauthn/Explainer:-WebAuthn-Conditional-UI.md

 _Dialog showing a WebAuthn credential displayed on an autofill prompt_

 We still want to support traditional security keys with this flow.
 For this example, clicking "Sign in with another device..." would open the regular WebAuthn dialog.
-Requests to plugged in security keys would be dispatched like normal even if the user doesn't click the button.
-Security keys requiring UI interaction (e.g. PIN entry) would trigger the same UI flow as a normal WebAuthn request.
+Requests to plugged in security keys won't be dispatched until the user clicks the button, as dispatching to security keys without UI provides a vector to use the API in unintended ways.

 Credential registration is out of scope for this feature and will happen through the existing WebAuthn flow.

 ## API Layer